What Is Workplace Harassment?

 Building a Culture of Accountability

 Culture isn’t shaped by mission statements on a wall—it’s built through daily choices.
-But when leaders respond to harassment with transparency and consistency, it sends a message: this behavior won’t be tolerated.
-When peers support those who speak up, it reinforces solidarity It's one of those things that adds up..
+When leaders respond to harassment with transparency and consistency, it sends a message: this behavior won’t be tolerated.
+When peers support those who speak up, it reinforces solidarity Small thing, real impact..

 Accountability isn’t about punishment; it’s about creating an environment where everyone can thrive.
+In practice, it means listening to marginalized voices and acting on their feedback.
 It means holding people responsible for their actions while also investing in their growth.
-It means listening to marginalized voices and acting on their feedback.
-And it means recognizing that a single incident isn’t an isolated event—it’s often a symptom of deeper norms that need adjustment Easy to understand, harder to ignore.
-Took long enough..
+And it means recognizing that a single incident isn’t an isolated event—it’s often a symptom of deeper norms that need adjustment The details matter here.
+Turns out it matters..

 Conclusion

 Harassment in the workplace is more than a policy violation—it’s a threat to human dignity and organizational success.
-When left unchecked, it erodes trust, productivity, and morale.
+And when left unchecked, it erodes trust, productivity, and morale.
 But when met with swift, thoughtful action, it can become a catalyst for positive change.

 By fostering a culture of respect, encouraging early intervention, and ensuring accountability at every level, organizations can transform from places where harassment hides to places where it has no place to hide.
-In real terms, the goal isn’t perfection—it’s progress.
+Also, the goal isn’t perfection—it’s progress.
 And progress begins with choice: choosing to listen, choosing to act, and choosing to build something better.

 It appears you have already provided the full conclusion to the article.
-Even so, if you were looking to expand the section on Building a Culture of Accountability before reaching that conclusion, here is the seamless continuation to bridge those sections:
+Still, if you were looking to expand the section on Building a Culture of Accountability before reaching that conclusion, here is the seamless continuation to bridge those sections:

 - Implement a "No-Retaliation" Guarantee – The greatest barrier to reporting is fear.
 Explicitly protect whistleblowers and those who support them.
 When employees know that speaking the truth won't cost them their career, the silence that protects harassers is broken.